levkovigor/freertos-template2/doc/README-at91.md

 1. Right click on the project folder in the Project Explorer panel left and go to Properties
 2. Go to C/C++ General and enable Doxygen as the documentation tool
-3. Go to MCU and check whether the required toolchains are found if developing for a MCU
-4. Go to C/C++ Build &rarr; Indexer.
+3. Go to C/C++ Build &rarr; Indexer.
 It is recommened to enable project specific settings, use the active build configuration and rebuild the index on build configuration change.